Shutdown of ABS-CBN broadcasting: Press freedom and democracy issues

 The Philippines is touted to have the "freest and liveliest press" in Asia, where media is considered a watchdog and a "fourth estate" helping to maintain the checks and balances of democratic governance.
+This was however countered by Singapore's Founding Prime Minister Lee Kuan Yew.
+In a late 1980s speech, he said that the "rambunctious" Philippine press however lively and free it appeared on the outside, did not result to Filipinos becoming that much aware of where their vital interests are and should be, and was not even able to contribute to prevention of Ferdinand Marcos declaring Martial Law of which ABS-CBN (among other assets of the controlling López family, such as MERALCO) eventually fell victim to.

 Despite this, the country is consistently ranked as one of the world's most dangerous countries for journalists.
 In May 2020, it slipped two spots down to 136th place (out of 180 countries) in the World Press Freedom Index.

 Media watchdogs such as Reporters Without Borders, the Center for Media Freedom and Responsibility, Amnesty International, the Photojournalists' Center of the Philippines (PCP), Foreign Correspondents Association of the Philippines (FOCAP), and the Consortium on Democracy and Disinformation (D&D) have noted that various forms of attacks against the press have increased since the Duterte administration came to power in 2016 – with the Philippine Daily Inquirer, news website Rappler, nonprofit media organizations like Vera Files and the Philippine Center for Investigative Journalism, and ABS-CBN being particular targets because of coverage critical of the administration.

 Many of these media watchdogs have issued statements placing the ABS-CBN broadcast stoppage in the context of systemic attacks against press freedom in the Philippines.
 Media groups and people's organizations denounced the shutdown order for being a loss of democracy, freedom of expression, and freedom of the press.

 Some groups also placed the matter in the context of attacks and harassment aimed at those that criticize the government and compared it to the takeover of media outlets during martial law under Ferdinand Marcos, as well as to pressure to shutdown media outlets under different administrations.
-For example, under President Joseph Estrada, Manila Times was threatened with libel and closure, resulting in the newspaper's eventual sale from the Gokongwei family to Dante Ang, a crony of Estrada; while the Philippine Daily Inquirer was subjected to an advertising boycott.
+For example, under President Joseph Estrada, The Manila Times was threatened with libel and closure, resulting in the newspaper's eventual sale from the Gokongwei family to Dante Ang, a crony of Estrada; while the Philippine Daily Inquirer was subjected to an advertising boycott.
 Both newspapers ran stories critical of Estrada.